Melzar/onion-architecture-boilerplate/README.md

 `Scenario` is a wrapper around `UseCases`.
 Same way of thinking as in `UseCase` - if you have a complex, reusable across multiple domains / modules operation, which depends on multiple `UseCases`, `Interactors`, `repositories` results, and you need to apply specific logic on those results, then `scenario` is a way to go.

-All of those patterns should be presented as single action to execute - there shouldn't be multiple methods / functions applied to their interfaces, just `execute`.
+All of those concepts should be presented as single action to execute - there shouldn't be multiple methods / functions applied to their interfaces, just `execute`.

 #### Mapper